acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 where vendorid is not null
 ```

-- The macro is replaced by the code contained within the macro definition as well as ant variables that we may have passed to the macro parameters.
+- The macro is replaced by the code contained within the macro definition as well as any variables that we may have passed to the macro parameters.

 ## Packages
 Macros can be exported to ***packages***, similarly to how classes and functions can be exported to libraries in other languages.
 Packages contain standalone dbt projects with models and macros that tackle a specific problem area.